 Cory Davolos suggests a name change for Sky Pilot.
 The new monicker Human Host is his choice, and, shortly after he proposes it, this name change is accepted.
 The group then opts to add Perry Hall, Md. drummer Ben McConnell (of Drone Theory) and The Superstation’s bassist Chris James to their line up, a line up which at this time also features Mike Apichella on keys/electronics, Jon Woodstock on vocals, T.J.
 Mobileo on guitar, and Davolos also on guitar.

-Upon the night of the first Human Host practice at the Apichella home, Cory Davolos arrives only to accidentally drop his rare 1969 Vox semi-hollow body guitar down a flight of stairs where it sustains severe damage that can’t be repaired quickly.
+Upon the night of the first Human Host practice at the Apichella home, Cory Davolos arrives only to accidentally drop his 1969 Vox semi-hollow body guitar down a flight of stairs where it sustains severe damage.
 The practice then abruptly comes to an end before it can even start.
 The same can be said for the new line-up of this band*.
-Unceremoniously, this night becomes the final time in which the Apichella/Woodstock/Davolos project convenes creatively, with Woodstock’s continually mounting personal conflicts, Apichella’s work with The Superstation, and Davolos’ dissapointment over the destruction of his signature instrument all preventing the trio from maintaining further activities at any other time in the 1990′s. (* The band name Human Host was revived for a new Apichella project in 2002, a project that continues to this day.)
+Unceremoniously, this night becomes the final time in which the Apichella/Woodstock/Davolos project convenes creatively, with Woodstock’s continually mounting personal conflicts, Apichella’s work with The Superstation, and Davolos’ dissapointment over the destruction of his signature instrument all preventing the trio from maintaining further activities at any other time in the 1990’s. (* The band name Human Host was revived for a new Apichella project in 2002, a project that continues to this day.)

 Late in spring 1997, ex-Preschooler Eddie Macintosh dynamically expands the already wide aesthetic parameters of the Towson Glen Arm sound by forming a primal rockabilly band called The Boom Boom Cats with Cory Davolos, The Preschoolers’ Lee Versoza, and Pat Blumer (formerly of lo-fi pop-punks The Nicateens aka Snatch Attack).
 They practice and write material for only a few weeks before playing a clutch of shows which all occur in 1997 and ’98 throughout the Baltimore area.
-The group’s ties to Towson-Glen Arm become threadbare in the late 90′s when Cory Davolos decides to move to Missoula, Mt. and Pat Blumer heads to New York at which time Macintosh and Versoza replace them with musicians from outside of the TGA milieu.
+The group’s ties to Towson-Glen Arm soon become threadbare when Cory Davolos decides to move to Missoula, Mt. and Pat Blumer heads to New York at which time Macintosh and Versoza replace them with musicians from outside of the TGA milieu.

 1997 – summer